Pylons-tech/junoscan/README.md

-# JunoScan is the Juno Network Explorer.
+# JunoScan is the Open Source Juno Network Explorer.
 A customized version of the Big Dipper 2.0 Interface by Forbole.

 ## Documentation
 Read our official documentation at [http://docs.bigdipper.live/](http://docs.bigdipper.live/)